hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 ### Source

 We use our `SourceBuilder` to create a streaming source for MQTT messages.
-Source is not distributed, it creates a client on one of the members and subscribes to the topics.
+The source is not distributed, it creates a client on one of the members and subscribes to the topics.

 The subscription mechanism is push-based.
 We set a callback to the client, and it is called as the messages arrived.
-Since our `SourceBuilder` is designed for pull based systems, we buffer the messages to a blocking queue and drain them in the `fillBufferFn`.
+Since our `SourceBuilder` is designed for pull-based systems, we buffer the messages to a blocking queue and drain them in the `fillBufferFn`.
 We apply the given mapping function to the binary message and keep the mapped item in the queue.